VegaDeftwing/OpGuidesHugoSrc/content/posts/HCI2.md

 Unfortunately, the drivers for configuring these options are still largely proprietary and anything but standardized, meaning making integration between brands and OS built-in support all but impossible.
 Of everything listed up to this point, I actually think this is the biggest problem.
 Without a consistent, extendable interface about the best that can be exposed is awkward hacks where joysticks are mapped as if they're on a full game controller or keys just mapped to a macro of keyboard keys or existing but unused keys like the F13 though F24 keys or scroll lock.
 This is a massive problem.

-**Foot Controllers**
+#### Foot Controllers

 {{< columns >}}

 ![](/mc6.jpg)

-Morning Star MC6, a MIDI foot pedal that's high customizable and has inputs for connecting analog expression pedals (the green thing on the right).
-10/10 recomended
+MorningStar MC6, a MIDI foot pedal that's highly customizable and has inputs for connecting analog expression pedals (the green thing on the left).
+10/10 recommended

 <--->